qinnzou/Gait-Recognition-Using-Smartphones/README.md

 https://github.com/qinnzou/Gait-Recognition-Using-Smartphones/tree/master/code

-# Datasets
+# whuGAIT Datasets
 ## Dataset for Identification & Authentication
 ![image](https://github.com/qinnzou/Gait-Recognition-Using-Smartphones/blob/master/images/datasets-for-identification%26authentication.png)
 A number of 118 subjects are involved in the data collection.
 Among them, 20 subjects collect a larger amount of data in two days, with each has thousands of samples, and 98 subjects collect a smaller amount of data in one day, with each has hundreds of samples.
 Each data sample contains the 3-axis accelerometer data and the 3-axis gyroscope data.
 The sampling rate of all sensor data is 50 Hz.
 According to the different evaluation purposes, we construct six datasets based on the collected data.
 ### Dataset #1
 This dataset is collected on 118 subjects.
 Based on the step-segmentation algorithm introduced in Section III-B, the collected gait data can be annotated into steps.
 Following the findings that two-step data have a good performance in gait recognition [7], we collected gait samples by dividing the gait curve into two continuous steps.
 Meanwhile, we interpolate a single sample into a fixed length of 128 (using Linear Interpolation function).
 In order to enlarge the scale of the dataset, we make a one-step overlap between two neighboring samples for all subjects.
-In this way, a total number of 36,884 gait samples are collected.
+In this way, a total number of 36,844 gait samples are collected.
 We use 33,104 samples for training, and the rest 3,740 for test.
 ### Dataset #2
 This dataset is collected on 20 subjects.
 We also divide the gait curve into two-step samples and interpolate them into the same length of 128.
 As each subject in this dataset has a much larger amount of data as compared to the that in Dataset #1, we do not make overlap between the samples.
 Finally, a total number of 49,275 samples are collected, in which 44,339 samples are used for training, and the rest 4,936 for test.
 ### Dataset #3